 Dragonfall’s navy is impressively powerful considering that the kingdom, unlike the Empire of Gard and Holy Episcopate, consists only of one island.
 The Royal Navy defends the island from all attackers.
 It also defends merchant ships flying the Dragonfall flag, assuming their owners can pay for such protection.
 The main base of the Dragonfall navy is Fort Saoirse.

-The main religion in Dragonfall, as elsewhere in Orthon, is Celestialism.
-Locals also revere the Ascendants.
-Navy sailors venerate Zari above all other gods, considering her their specific patron.
+Worship of the Ascendants alongside the official 13 Celestial deities is also very common.
+Royal Navy sailors venerate Zari above all other gods, considering her their specific patron.
 And the Abbey of St. Amici on the slopes of Mount Elric is home to an order of priests and monks devoted to both Exene and Lazulum.